SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-is-my-xna-game-dead-yet.markdown

-                        &nbsp;

                         * * *

-                        &nbsp;

                         ### The End, or is it…..

-                        Well nearly the end.&nbsp; the original GSM had one other little flaw.&nbsp; You could not get out of it!
+                        Well nearly the end.  the original GSM had one other little flaw.
+You could not get out of it!